Wikimedia-Suomi/PendingChangesBot-ng/OAUTH_TESTING_GUIDE.md

 If everything's configured correctly, the server should start up with OAuth enabled.

-## Step 4: Test the OAuth Login
+## Step 5: Test the OAuth Login

 1. Open http://127.0.0.1:8000/ in your browser
 2. You should see a "Login with Wikimedia" button in the top right corner
-3. Click the button and you'll be redirected to meta.wikimedia.org
+3. Click the button and you'll be redirected to meta.wikimedia.beta.wmcloud.org
+4. Login with your **beta cloud account** (not your regular Wikimedia account)
-4. Authorize the application on Wikimedia's OAuth page
+5. Authorize the application on the OAuth page
-5. You should get redirected back to http://127.0.0.1:8000/
+6. You should get redirected back to http://127.0.0.1:8000/
-6. After successful login, you should see your username and a "Logout" button instead of the login button
+7. After successful login, you should see your username and a "Logout" button instead of the login button

+**Important:** Make sure you're using your beta cloud credentials, not your main Wikimedia account!

-## Step 5: Verify the OAuth Tokens Are Stored
+## Step 6: Verify the OAuth Tokens Are Stored

 Open the Django shell to check if everything was saved correctly: